 Here are seven holiday hassles — and how your credit card could come to your rescue:

 1. You're so busy at work that you don't have time to track down the perfect gifts for your loved ones.
 Some credit cards come with free 24-hour access to a concierge who can secretly serve as your Santa.
-For example, American Express Platinum Cards and Visa Signature cards have concierge service that includes shopping help.
+For example, Visa Signature cards have concierge service that includes shopping help.
 A concierge can come up with a great gift idea, hunt down a hot item or find the lowest prices for the gifts on your list.
 And, depending on which card you hold, they can even do your shopping for you.